Q&A with Rena Suzuki, Co-founder and Leader of Lean In Tokyo

 Leading up to our upcoming monthly meeting on ‘Leaning In’ in the workplace, we’re featuring a Q&A with speaker Rena Suzuki, Co-founder and Leader of Lean In Tokyo.
 The Q&A is modeled on the Proust Questionnaire, designed to reveal insights into the respondent’s personality.
 Here, Rena reflects on following her passion, the power of connection, and the heroes that inspired her to co-found Lean In Tokyo.

 Don’t miss this inspiring speaker this Thursday, February 9th.
-Find out more about the meeting here.

 What is your idea of perfect happiness?